sirLisko/advent-of-code/README.md

 ## Languages

+- **2015**: Javascript
-- **2018**: JavaScript
+- **2018**: Javascript
 - **2022**: Python

 ## Running the Code

-To run a particular solution, navigate to the respective day's folder and execute the Python/JavaScript file.
+To run a particular solution, navigate to the respective day's folder and execute the Python/Javascript file.
 Ensure you have the respective language runtime installed on your system.

-### JavaScript Example
+### Javascript Example

 ```bash
 node part1.js